 - 1. PJM to create the initial CIFP matrix including all row options considered. - 2.
 PJM will facilitate the first three meeting stages. - 3.
 Stakeholders will be presented with the details of PJM decision making and focus on improving option solutions and noting key areas of support and/or concerns. - 4.
-The PJM IMM is required to meet with PJM prior to Stage 1 meeting to build a consensus package if possible. - 5.
+PJM and the IMM will meet prior to Stage 1 meeting.
+The IMM will provide its feedback on the PJM package and discuss its alternative package, if applicable. - 5.
 PJM Board will approve initiation of the CIFP process, establish objectives, establish CIFP deadlines, and solicit detailed Member feedback at the final CFIP.

-Participation Participation
+Participation

-- Early meetings, Stages 1 -3, Open to all stakeholders.
-Media permitted, but without individual attribution; PJM, states & IMM are permitted to attend. - PJM Board is required for the final (Step 4) CIFP and Members Committee meeting with two or more Board members in person consistent with MC protocols.
+• Early meetings, Stages 1 -3, Open to all stakeholders.
+Media permitted, but without individual attribution; PJM, states & IMM are permitted to attend.

+• PJM Board is required for the final (Step 4) CIFP and Members Committee meeting with two or more Board members in person consistent with MC protocols.
 Other Board members may participate by phone.
 The Board is encouraged to participate in Stages 1 -3 meetings as well.